 Now beat together the butter, cream cheese and remaining sugar until very light and fluffy.
 Add the milk / flour paste and beat well until it’s like whipped cream.
 Done.
 Now you have a super creamy, super smooth, and totally delectable cream cheese icing to cover your brownies with.

-- Creamy Cream Cheese Icing – you could swap it for this standard cream cheese buttercream recipe
+- Creamy Cream Cheese Icing: you can leave it off complete or swap it for this standard cream cheese buttercream recipe

 Yes, you can make these brownies ahead and they will even freeze perfectly.